VishnuV2309/ScholarSpot/README.md

 * Keep all private Firebase API keys hidden (never commit to GitHub).
 * Store secrets in Firebase or Vercel environment settings.
-* Enforce Firestore security rules for all user roles.
+* Enforce Firestore and Uploadcare security rules for all user roles.
+* Uploadcare storage usage is limited — exceeding the free tier may cause upload restrictions.

 ---